-When carrying out business activities in Norway, it is necessary to comply with certain minimum requirements.
+When carrying out business activities in Norway, it is necessary to fulfil certain minimum requirements.
 This is to ensure compliance with the Norwegian law.
+The first question that foreign enterprises must consider, is whether their business is performed to Norway, or in fact in Norway.
+Only the latter trigger registration and reporting responsibilities.
 All entities must register with the Central Coordinating Register for Legal Entities in order to obtain a Norwegian organization number.
 If the activities are VAT liable, the entity must also register with the VAT Register.